Agenda

 The Erin Kay Flatley Spirit Award recognizes outstanding dedication, sacrifice, and contribution to improving sepsis awareness and reducing the suffering caused by sepsis.
 The award was named for Dr. Flatley’s daughter, Erin, who died from sepsis in 2002.

-Wife and Death: A Lady Glaucomflecken Keynote
+Wife and Death: A Lady Glaucomflecken Keynote:

 Medical crises create profound, lasting impacts not only for patients but also for co-survivors—the family members, partners, and close associates who witness and endure these traumatic experiences alongside them.
 Kristin Flanary, patient and family advocate known online as "Lady Glaucomflecken," shares her deeply personal insights into the co-survivorship journey, drawing from her own experiences of co-surviving life-altering medical emergencies alongside her husband.
 Kristin introduces the concept of the "Quiet Place" and her "Explain-Name-Validate" framework as essential tools for addressing the often unseen psychological and emotional impacts on co-survivors.
 Through storytelling and practical strategies, Kristin will guide healthcare professionals in recognizing and honoring the dignity, needs, and healing processes of co-survivors, emphasizing the importance of compassionate, trauma-informed healthcare, particularly relevant to families affected by sepsis.